joshp23/YOURLS-Compliance/README.md

 1. Place the compliance folder in YOURLS/user/plugins
 2. Activate Compliance for Yourls in the Admin interface - sql tables should be made automatically
 3. Set options in the Compliance options page.
 The default options are just fine.
-Clicking submit will enter them into the sql tables, but null falls back to default actions as well.
+Clicking submit on various forms will enter the default values into the sql tables, but null values all fall back to default actions as well.
 4. Link abuse.php to the pages/ directory.
 From YOURLS base directory:

 	```bash
   $ ln -s ./user/plugins/compliance/abuse.php ./pages/abuse.php
   ```
+ 5. Have fun!

-#### NOTE: The sql table may need to be added manually using compliance.sql located in compliance/assets/.
+#### NOTE 1: The sql table may need to be added manually using compliance.sql located in compliance/assets/.

-#### CAUTION: When disabling the plugin, tables will be dropped, currently the plugin.php file can be edited to rpevent this.
+#### NOTE 2: BUG - if the option to use a custom url is selected, but no url is set, Compliance falls into endless refresh loop on redirect attempts.

 ### WON'T DO:
 1. Flagged links need to be sanitized against known blacklists (ex: GSB, etc.) and deleted.
 This is not a part of the current release, as other plugins, such as [Phishtank-2.0](https://github.com/joshp23/YOURLS-Phishtank-2.0), can check blacklists before link submissionn and recheck them on redirects.
-It is highly reccomended that one of the blacklist plugins be used.
-One job for one program... no monoliths.
+It is highly reccomended that one of the existing blacklist plugins be used.
-2. Project Honeypot can be implimented in order to prevent acces from known abusers.
-This also needs to be it's own entity.
+2. Project Honeypot (or some otehr "gate keeper") implimented in order to prevent acces from known abusers.
+This needs to be it's own entity.

 ### TODO:
-1. Add option to keep tables on deactivation in config file.
-2. Cause flagged URLS to be colour-coded in main admin interface.
+1. MAke flagged URLS colour-coded in main admin interface.
-3. Move to uniform pdo
+2. Add option to flag url in traditional Admin Interface Actions section
-4. Check for validity of url on flag submission (in abuse.php & admin page), send error on false submission
+3. Check for validity of url on flag submission (in abuse.php & admin page) & send error on false submission
+4. Fix the NOTE 2 bug.

 ### CREDITS
 Scripts used for inspiration and/or copypasta: